A step-by-step guide to changing strata managers

-“Normally the executive committee makes the decision,” explains Heather.
+“Normally the executive committee makes the decision,” explains Zaq.
 “They have a meeting and decide to get some tender proposals.
 That might mean sending out an invitation to tender, or just ringing around and getting some pricing from local companies.
 Once the executive committee has decided who they want to go with, they put together a document outlining their recommendation for the owners corporation.”

 Need some guidelines on how to choose the right company?
 Check out our comprehensive article on choosing a new strata manager here.

 Strata managers worth their salt are happy to visit your building and provide a detailed quote and proposal to ensure they meet your requirements.
 They’ll also be happy to go through their systems with you to alleviate any fears of the same problems recurring.

-“At Independent, we work in teams,” Heather says.
+“At Independent, we work in teams,” Zaq says.
 “That means that even if your nominated strata manager isn’t at their desk, there are three other people who all know your scheme and your building who can respond.
 That’s a real win for owners who have had communication problems with strata companies in the past.”

 3. Call a meeting of the owners corporation